gtiosclub/gtios.club/tutorials/table-view/part7.md

 ---
+layout: tutorial_pages
+part: 7
-title: Part 7 - Adding User Interaction
+title: Adding User Interaction
-permalink: table-view-part7.html
+permalink: /table-view-part-7/
-sidebar: tutorials
 ---

 So far we've been focusing on having the Table View display static content.
 Now that it can do that correctly, we can extend it to be dynamic.